And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 The program is all yours.

-You can ask what you want.
+You can ask what you want, make comments on what you want.

-There's really no limitations whatsoever.
+Really no limitations whatsoever.

-I I read this uh headline today, ladies and gentlemen.
+I read this headline today, ladies and gentlemen, and I just busted out laughing.

 I didn't even need to read the story.

-Here's the headline: Rhode Island Senator, and that would be Lincoln Chafee may leave the Republican Party.
+Here's the headline, Rhode Island Senator, and that would be Lincoln Chafee may leave the Republican Party.

-May leave the Republic.
+May leave the Republican Party.

 Link, you never were a Republican.